-4. Ensure your new website is really ready to launch
+How do I know if my new website is really ready to launch?

 Automated tools can access the areas where your content isn’t yet live.
 The fact that these tools can access areas behind a VPN or on a staging site can give you increased confidence that your site is ready to go live.